guilherme-kenzo/homelab-docker-compose/README.md

 # Description

-This repo is a collection of my docker-compose files.
+This repo is a collection of my docker-compose files for both documentation and backup purposes.

 # How is this organized